kokiomah-pixel/nova-developer-docs/methodology-change-control.md

 # Nova Methodology & Change Control

-This document defines how Sharpe Nova OS evolves while preserving system stability, reproducibility, and integrator trust.
+This document defines the governance framework under which Sharpe Nova OS evolves.

-Sharpe Nova OS is designed to behave as **durable decision-context infrastructure** for autonomous capital systems.
+Sharpe Nova OS is designed to function as **durable decision-context infrastructure for capital systems**.

-Methodology changes must be predictable, transparent, and non-disruptive to systems that depend on Nova.
+As such, methodological stability, reproducibility, and transparent change management are core design priorities.

+This document explains how Nova methodology may evolve without disrupting systems that depend on Nova outputs.

 ---